Introduction to Azure Blob Storage

 Uses of Azure Blob Storage

-Azure blob storage offers several uses to the users to different kind of data based on application and architecture:
+Azure blob storage offers several uses to the users to different kinds of data based on application and architecture:

 - Blob storage can be used to share the Blob URLs in messages for the apps which transfer large amounts of data as data is stored in the blob in binary form and can be shared in small messages.